Safiyya/splitify/README.md

   - Splitting by related artists using a k-mean =>
   - Splitting by artist's top track metadata + release year => GOOD but need to improve distance function
   - Splitting by genres => some stragglers but good start
-- [ ] For each relevant* (genre? cluster?) split, *stage a playlist\* (easily tagged and retrievable by API to not confuse with other playlist e.g. followed by Splitify)
+- [ ] For each relevant* (genre? cluster?) split, *stage a playlist\*
 - [ ] (MILESTONE 1) On button click, show preview of playlist assignment
 - [ ] (DEPLOY)
-- [ ] (MILESTONE 2) : Cluster genres to create bigger segments
-- [ ] (MILESTONE 3) : Ability to split on multiple playlist at the time
 - [ ] (MILESTONE 4) : Login page
 - [ ] (MILESTONE 5) : UI and styling

 ## SHOULD

+- [ ] easily tagged playlist and retrievable by API to not confuse with other playlist e.g. followed by Splitify